OpenLMIS/dev-ui/README.md

 - `--noDocs` disables the generation of the JS documentation when running `grunt build`
 - `--noStyleguide` disables the generation of the KSS styleguide when running `grunt build`
 - `--serve` will run the development server along with any other command (and will keep the process alive).
 When this command is used, any URL configurations that start with `http` will be replaced with a proxy URL which will add CORS headers to the actual requested URL.
+- `--syncTransifex` will extend the `grunt messages` command, and attempt to sync each the compiled messages_en.json file for each application to Transifex.
+The sync will only occur if:
+-- The application directory has a `transifexProjectName` defined in the `config.json` -- A transifex username and password are supplied either as environment variables (`TRANSIFEX_USER`, `TRANSIFEX_PASSWORD`) or command line flags (`--transifexUser=`, `--transifexPassword=`)

 ### Proxy URLs
 Working with OpenLMIS servers or services will require CORS Headers to get data across domains.
 To ease development the OpenLMIS-UI dev server will create a local proxy URL and replace the variable with a foreign URL.